 As a first time Disneyland visitor, you’ll want to get the best feel of what makes the Park “tick” and where its heartbeat lies.
 These recommended attractions are classic Disney and will completely immerse you in the magic!
 For anyone visiting Disneyland for the very first time, this is what I’d call the definitive list of “must-do Disneyland” attractions.
-After you’ve experienced these things, everything else is just gravy!
+This is a one day Disneyland itinerary.
+After you’ve experienced these things, everything else is just a Disney bonus!

 Please note that I use affiliate links in this post.
-Purchasing through the links helps me in a small financial way, thank you!
+Clicking through and purchasing through the links helps me in a small financial way, thank you!

 Must-Do Disneyland List of Attractions